eth-cscs/network-stack-hack/container/osu-mpich/README.md

 ## Notes (see also EDF TOML for reference)
 - The image does not require hooks to inject a custom CXI stack from the host
-- Interaction with host PMIx needs to be understood better: environment variables for PSEC and GDS parameters have to be set on Alps to prevent warnings and crashes due to missing components
-- Running a container reuires a hook for bridging the PMIx interface between host and container
 - The image includes also the libfabric LINKx provider for experimentation.

 ## Examples